What Is: Carbon Offsetting with a Blue Carbon Project

 What are potential future blue carbon projects?

 At the moment, the blue carbon ecosystems that we focus on are semi-land, semi-marine.
-This is mainly because these ecosystems are sort of similar to forests and grassland.
-So we are halfway there in terms of understanding how to account for their carbon storage.
+This is because these ecosystems are similar to forests and grassland.

 However, blue carbon potential is greater than that.
-There are fully marine ecosystems that may also be significant carbon storage, or could be.
-After all, more than 80% of the global carbon cycle passes through the oceans.
-Here are some of the possible candidates for future blue carbon projects.
+There are fully marine ecosystems that may also be significant carbon storage.
+After all, more than 80% of the carbon cycle passes through the oceans.
+Here are some possible future blue carbon projects.

 Seagrass occupies less than 0.2% of the ocean, yet they store 10% of carbon buried in the ocean every year.
 Its restoration is also attractive from a Biodiversity Crisis perspective, providing habitat and feeding grounds for various marine species.